 MySQL++’s development home is its Fossil repository.
-You may be reading this via its GitHub mirror, but that repository is read-only, meant as a download-only mirror and for use by automation tooling based on Git.
-Checkins to the Fossil repository get pushed into the GitHub mirror within a day.
+You may be reading this via its read-only GitHub mirror, intended for use by automation tooling based on Git.
+Checkins to the Fossil repository get pushed into the GitHub mirror within an hour.

 To build MySQL++, you must have the MySQL/MariaDB C API development files installed.

-the package containing the development files to be called something like
+containing the development files is typically called something like